dltuananh123/Resort-Quote-Generator/README.md

 - **Real-time Preview**: See the quote update as you enter information
 - **Responsive Design**: Works seamlessly on both desktop and mobile devices
 - **Localized for Vietnamese**: Full support for Vietnamese language and currency formatting
+- **Performance Monitoring**: Integrated with Vercel Speed Insights for real-time performance analytics
+- **Browser Extension Compatible**: Special handling to prevent hydration errors with Grammarly and similar extensions

 ## 💻 Technologies Used